fz172/fanfly/_posts/2024-01-13-hs-cleco-spar.md

 ## Measuring twist

 The instruction says I should measure twist when skin is clecoed on.
 I haven't dimpled the skin yet so not yet.
 But I still used a laser level to measure just the spars.
-I put a laser level on one end of the spar, verified the veritcal line touches the center of each spar rib except one (the outer-most rib).
+I put a laser level on one end of the spar, verified the vertical line touches the center of each spar rib except one (the outer-most rib).
 Then I verified the other end.
-The outer most rib (``HS-RIB-004-X-A-0`) was just off my a few millmeters.
+The outer most rib (``HS-RIB-004-X-A-0`) was just off my a few millimeters.
 I didn't try to bend or adjust, I am hoping this will correct itself when I have the skin on.
 I will deal with twist when fitting the skin in a few days.

 {% youtube iOJ28loUwZ4 %}